- Civil motions are heard on: Mondays, Time: 1:30 p.m.

 - Tentative rulings may be issued.
 If issued, they will be available by clicking on the "Tentative Rulings" link above after Noon on the business day before the hearing and/or approximately 1/2 hour prior to the hearing in the courtroom.
 If all parties submit on the tentative ruling, please advise the Courtroom Deputy, and no appearance will be required.

 Mandatory Chambers Copies of all e-filed documents shall be delivered to the mandatory chambers copy box on the 10th Floor.
-It is imperative that the mandatory chambers copies be delivered by noon following the date of filing as required by General Order 10-07.IV.D. and Local Rule 5-4.5.
+It is imperative that the mandatory chambers copies be delivered by noon following the date of filing as required by Local Rule 5-4.5.
 Failure to deliver timely mandatory chambers copies may result in a delay in hearing a motion or ordering the matter off calendar.

 - Ex Parte applications are for extraordinary relief only.
 Ex parte applications are considered on the papers and are rarely set for hearings.
 The moving party shall serve the opposing party by FAX or hand service and shall notify the opposing party that any opposition must be filed not later than 24 hours after such FAX or hand service.
 If counsel do not intend to oppose the ex parte application, counsel must inform the courtroom deputy by telephone as soon as possible.